 Flite Test, the Ohio-based model aviation YouTube channel and manufacturer, released the FT Flerken at the very end of 2021 and we were tasked with building and testing one to see how it stacks up against other FPV wings.

 Like all other Flite Test models, the Flerken is made out of flat foam board with the parts laser cut into it.
 This means that the whole build requires nothing more than a sharp knife and a hot glue gun.

-The kit comes together quite nicely thanks to easy to follow build guide videos, and the wing has a great aggressive look with forward swept wings (914mm span) and neat air vent in the top of the body to provide cooling to the electronics.
+The kit comes together quite nicely thanks to easy-to-follow build guide videos, and the wing has a great aggressive look with forward-swept wings (914mm span) and a neat air vent at the top of the body to provide cooling to the electronics.

 While some Flite Test are designed as simple trainers or park flyers, recently the brand has started designing some models for serious pilots, and the Flerken is one of them with a 2212 motor spinning a 9inch prop, the Flerken is built for speed.

 The kit comes with a few options up front for carrying different types of FPV equipment – whether you want to run analogue and a small action camera, or DJI Digital video.
 While the Flerken is light, it is also a big model, meaning plenty of space for batteries and other equipment.